 The problem with auto-ship fees is this, if you don’t have a downline in your first, second, or third month it gets pretty expensive.

-If no one want to buy your products you’re pretty much stuck with it.
+If no one wants to buy your products you’re pretty much stuck with it.

-This is how the MLM industry makes their money.
+This is how the MLM industry makes its money.

-For me my wallet was getting pretty thin while everyone above me was getting that lottery feeling.
+For me, my wallet was getting pretty thin while everyone above me was getting that I won the lottery feel.

 The Presentation And Meeting Hype